 Educational records are records that are directly related to a student and that are maintained by a college.
 These records include, but are not limited to grades, transcripts, class lists, student course schedules, student financial information, and student discipline files, as well as social security number, ethnicity, and date of birth.
-The information may be recorded in any way, including, but
+The information may be recorded in any way, including, but not limited to handwriting, print, computer media, videotape, audiotape, film, microfilm, microfiche, and e-mail.
+They do not include medical records.

-14 Life Ministry Experience policy
+28 Life Ministry Experience policy

-13 Transfer of Credits policy
+27 Transfer of Credits policy